VANSH-THAPAR/Ecommerce-Follow-Along/README.md

 ✅ API endpoint to delete a product by ID
 ✅ Frontend button to trigger the delete request
 ✅ MongoDB integration for data persistence

+---
+# Milestone 15 - Navbar Component
+---

+## Overview
+In this milestone, I created a reusable **Navbar** component for the application.
+The Navbar includes links to the following pages:

+- Home
+- My Products
+- Add Product
+- Cart

+The Navbar is **responsive** and is included on all pages to enable smooth navigation.

+## Technologies Used
+- React
+- Vite
+- React Router

+## How to Run
+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Start the app: `npm run dev`

+## Submission
+This milestone demonstrates the ability to create reusable components and implement navigation across multiple pages.